 Should I get it?

 If you’re going to buy AppleCare+ on anything, it’s probably going to be your iPhone.
 But it’s not always a slam dunk.
+Depending on the age of your iPhone and how expensive some future repair might be, you may end up spending more for AppleCare+ and a repair than just a straight repair cost.

 Really it depends on how careful you are with your iPhone.
 Do you use a case?
 Avoid action sports?
 Rarely drop your phone?
 Or are you a total klutz who’s broken every phone you’ve ever owned?
 Be honest with yourself and proceed accordingly.